Azazel0203/Medical_ChatBot/README.md

 * **Llama2 Embeddings:** Employs the powerful Llama2 model from Hugging Face to generate contextual embeddings for both user queries and medical text snippets.
 This allows for semantic matching and retrieval of relevant information even when phrased differently.
 * **Pinecone Vector Database:** Stores the generated embeddings in a Pinecone vector database for efficient retrieval.
 This enables fast and scalable search of the medical knowledge base.
 * **Chatbot Interface:** Provides a user-friendly interface (text-based or potentially voice-based) for users to interact with the chatbot and ask medical questions.
+* **HTML and CSS Design:** The chat interface is designed using HTML and styled using CSS to provide an intuitive and visually appealing user experience.
+* **Flask Backend:** The application backend is built using Flask, a lightweight web framework for Python, to handle user requests and interact with the chatbot.
+* **Real-time Messaging:** Users can communicate with the chatbot in real-time, receiving instant responses to their queries.

 ###  Technical Stack